 New subsection (g)(11)(A) requires that the stop devices are easily identifiable in the immediate vicinity.
-This proposal is necessary to ensure prompt access to the stop devices.
+This proposal is to ensure prompt access to the stop devices.

 New subsection (g)(11)(B) requires that the emergency stop device acts directly on the control of the conveyor.
-This proposal is necessary to ensure that the stopping mechanism does not depend on another part.
+This proposal ensures that the stopping mechanism does not depend on another part.
 It is the design requirement that affects the reliability of the stop device.

 New subsection (g)(11)(C) requires that stop devices cannot be overridden from other locations.
-This proposal is necessary to ensure the dependability of the stop devices.
+This proposal ensures the dependability of the stop devices.

 New subsection (g)(12) eliminates sources of ignition in coal handling operations that could produce a combustible atmosphere.
 A NOTE is added to provide a cross reference to Section 5174 for combustible dusts.
-This proposal is necessary to prevent fires and explosions.
+This proposal is to prevent fires and explosions.

 New subsection (g)(13) prohibits work under coal bunkers, silos, or coal storage areas unless the employee is protected from all hazards created by shifting coal.
-This proposal is necessary to prevent the employee from being crushed by materials that can fall.
+This proposal will prevent the employee from being crushed by materials that can fall.

 New subsection (g)(14) requires that the employee entering a bunker or silo wear a body harness with lifeline attached to a fixed support structure.
-This proposal is necessary to protect the employee from engulfment hazards.
+This proposal will protect the employee from engulfment hazards.

 • New subsection (h), entitled "Hydroplants and Equipment", requires employers to warn and to vacate employees working near the water gates, valves, intakes, forebays, flumes, or other locations where increase or decrease water flow may pose a significant hazard.
-This proposal is necessary to remove the employee from a location where the employee can be swept by the water or drown.
+This proposal removes the employee from a location where the employee can be swept by the water or drown.